Huje (Germany)

-Huje is a municipality in the district of Steinburg, in Schleswig-Holstein, Germany.
+Huje (/de/) is a municipality in the district of Steinburg, in Schleswig-Holstein, Germany.

 Geography and transport

 Huje is located approximately 6 km northwest (10 km by road) of Itzehoe.
 The Bekau, Moorbrook, Mühlenbach, and Krammbek rivers flow through the municipality.

 History

 Huje was first mentioned in 1217 and likely served as a transshipment or loading place for ships.

 Politics

 Municipal council

 In the municipal election on May 14, 2023, a total of nine seats were allocated.
 These seats were all once again won by the Huje Municipal Voter Association.
 Voter turnout was 72.1%.

 Coat of arms

 The "coat of arms" of the municipality cannot be described heraldically and is therefore not a coat of arms in the traditional sense, but rather belongs to the category of pictorial seals.
 It was chosen by the municipality after World War II in the absence of official seals free from Nazi and imperial symbols, and is still in use today.